curtis86/my-scripts/cert-check/README.md

 # cert-check

-Retrieves the x509 SSL certificate data for a domain using HTTPS.
+Retrieves the x509 SSL certificate data for a domain that's using HTTPS.

 ### Usage